Credit Agricole in talks over Greek bank sale

 The source added that a deal had not been done yet and that there were layers of "complexity", including the need for solvent partners and liability guarantees.

 The flight from Europe's most indebted countries has not been restricted to the banks, however.
-French company Carrefour, Europe's biggest retailer, last month said that is to pull out of Greece by selling its stake in a Greek joint venture to local partner Marinopoulos, which will become its franchisee.
+French company Carrefour (CARR.PA), Europe's biggest retailer, last month said that is to pull out of Greece by selling its stake in a Greek joint venture to local partner Marinopoulos, which will become its franchisee.

 Separately on Monday, Cyprus, which applied for a European Union bailout last week, acquired 1.79 billion euros of shares in the island's second-largest lender to help it to meet minimum capital levels depleted by exposure to Greece.

-(Reporting by Harry Papachristou and Renee Maltezou in Athens, Christian Plumb and Lionel Laurent in Paris; Editing by David Cowell)
+(Reporting by Harry Papachristou, Christian Plumb and Lionel Laurent; Editing by David Goodman)